 When you own a car, there are a lot of numbers to think about.
 You have the vehicle identification number (VIN), which is one of the most recognizable, but what is the vehicle registration number, and where can you find it?

 In this guide, I dive deeper into the meaning of a vehicle registration number.
 I will also outline all of the places you can find it, and show you how to get a new one when you purchase a car.

 The vehicle registration number is the same thing as your license plate number.
 It’s a unique combination of letters and numbers that identifies cars and other motor vehicles.
 It’s basically your car’s fingerprint.

-This combination can be done randomly or you can custom-choose what is displayed, as long as no one else is using it.
-The vehicle registration number is not the same as the vin number or chassis number and will not be chosen by the manufacturer directly.
+This combination can be assigned at random, or you can custom-choose what is displayed, so long as no one else is using it.
+The vehicle registration number is not the same as the vin number or chassis number, and will not be chosen by the manufacturer directly.

 The term vanity plate is used to describe the one that is chosen by you.
-These can also be referred to as custom car tags, specialty plates or personalized license plates.
-Once you choose the combination of letters and numbers, no one else can use it again.
+These can also be referred to as custom car tags, specialty plates, or personalized license plates.
+Once you choose a combination of letters and numbers, no one else can use it again.

-Each state does the vehicle registration number differently and they often include letters as state identifiers.
+Each state handles vehicle registration numbers differently, and they often include letters as state identifiers.
 To get the plate number, you must have the car registered after purchasing it.
-However, you can keep the same plate, even if you let the registration expire, even though it’s not legal to drive.
+However, you can keep the same plate even if you let the registration expire – though it won’t be legal to drive.